ZYCheng1002/g2o/README.md

 features.
 The supernodal factorization is considered by g2o, if it is available.

-Within the folder g2o/EXTERNAL we include software not written by us to guarantee easy compilation.
+Within the folder EXTERNAL we include software not written by us to guarantee easy compilation.

--   ceres: BSD (see g2o/EXTERNAL/ceres/LICENSE)
+-   ceres: BSD (see EXTERNAL/ceres/LICENSE)
     Headers to perform Automatic Differentiation

 -   freeglut: X Consortium (Copyright (c) 1999-2000 Pawel W. Olszta)